ojarva/home-info-display/README.rst

   uwsgi --virtualenv /path/to/virtualenv --socket /path/to/django.socket --buffer-size=32768 --workers=5 --master --module wsgi_django
   uwsgi --virtualenv /path/to/virtualenv --http-socket /path/to/web.socket --gevent 100 --http-websockets --workers=2 --master --module wsgi_websocket

+For production, remember to run "manage.py collectstatic".
+Also, running "manage.py compress --force" caches compressed css and javascript files.

 And nginx (or any other web server that supports websockets):